Code-Institute-Submissions/diogo-pessoa-YourForceGym/README.md

 Github-pages [reference](https://pages.github.com/)

 ## local development
-- Local Development
+- Clone this Repository from github
-  -  Code editing with text editor [Vscode](https://code.visualstudio.com/).
+- Edit code with an editor of choice  ex:[Vscode](https://code.visualstudio.com/).
-- Runtime environment
+- To execute code locally open a web browser of choice (ex: Chrome) and use the schema `file://<path to local files/index.html> `.
-  - Execute code by loading page from local files through a web browser of choice (ex: Chrome or Firefox).
-Reloading page after changes on source code.
+- Don't forget to reload page after changes on source code.

 ## Credits
 ### Content